 Q. Will my child work with one tutor or different tutors?
 A. Our goal is to pair each child with a tutor that best suites his or her needs and schedule.
 After the intake evaluation we can better determine which tutor your child will work best with.
 We provide a close working relationship between all the tutors at Lexia Learners, providing coverage in the event that a tutor is out sick.

+Q. Does my child need an official diagnosis?
+A. No, an official diagnosis is not necessary.
+We can usually tell based on a free phone consultation if your child sounds Dyslexic.
+Put the money you would spend on an official diagnosis, towards fixing the problem, through tutoring.
+Schedule a free call.
 Q. What is online tutoring?
 A. Our online tutoring option includes, one-on-one instruction in an online format, much like in person tutoring.
 The sessions are conducted with a live instructor in a video conference where instructor is able to share their computer screen and the student has control of the mouse and types rather than handwriting words and sentences.
 Our online curriculum includes activities such as building with tiles, working on sight words, and reading for fluency.
 We use Zoom.us, a free video conferencing services.

 Q. Do you offer Dyslexia Screenings or assessments?
 A. We offer student intake screenings, as a way to guide our individualized student plan.
 We do not provide an official diagnosis or formal assessments; however, our screeners provide a gauge of a student’s current reading level or math skills.